xIves/scientific_programming/Week_03/exercises/Docker_Compose_Jupyter_Notebook_PostgreSQL/HOW_TO_README.txt

 # In your Jupyter notebook in a web browser ...
 #-------------------------------------------------------------------------------

-# Drag and drop the two files to your Jupyter notebook
+# You should see the following two files which where added using the 'ADD' command
 - jupyter_postgres_db.ipynb
 - apartments_data_prepared.csv